Home / Selectivity in Free Radical Reactions: Bromination vs. Chlorination

 This is actually all the information we need to be able to make a rough estimate of selectivities.

 For a reaction at 300K, we can calculate RT using the gas constant (1.987 cal/ K mol) and plug in the activation energy for each reaction.
 By dividing the two equations by each other, the pre-exponential factor A will roughly cancel out and we can obtain estimates for selectivities.

 The bottom line here is that due to the nature of the Arrhenius equation, the greater the difference between activation energies, the larger the selectivity.
-The effects can be dramatic, even when going from a difference of 1kcal/mol (for chlorination) to 3 kcal/mol (for bromination)
+The effects can be dramatic, even when going from a difference of 1kcal/mol (for chlorination) to 3 kcal/mol (for bromination of primary vs. secondary)

 All this is fine – it’s based on experimental data for activation energies.
 But it just opens up another question.

 WHY is the difference for activation energies greater for bromination (3 kcal/mol) than for chlorination (1 kcal/mol).
 Great question!

 Understanding this point begins with understanding the energy profile of these two different reactions (chlorination and bromination).